GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 c.
 He experienced fatigue and tiredness.
  Once, Jesus was so tired that he didn’t wake up from what probably was a deep sleep when a great storm was about to capsize the boat he was in.
 Matthew writes, “And behold, there arose a great storm on the sea, so that the boat was being swamped by the waves; but he was asleep” (Matt.
 8:24).
  After a long walk from “the Judean countryside” (Jn.
-3:22) to Samaria, “Jesus . . . [became] wearied . . . from his journey (Jn.
+3:22) to Samaria, “Jesus …[became] wearied …from his journey (Jn.
 4:6).

 d.
 And, of course, he felt the pain from every blow to his body and piercing of his hands and legs.